-Practical advice to earn you twice the royalties you think you’re owed
+Practical advice to earn you twice the music royalties you think you’re owed.

 Unfortunately, to understand PROs and what they can do for you, it’s important to understand how copyright works for music.
 So even though “brief” and “copyright” should probably never go into the same sentence, an overview to explain why PROs exist, how they pay songwriters, and how they are different from other organizations that collect money for musicians (like Harry Fox) is necessary.

 Two copyrights in one